 Prevents Hunger Pangs

-Feeling stressed or tired can cause the body to think it needs sugar, fat or more calories.
-For those trying to lose weight, a recent study has also found that feeling tired can make eating seem more appealing, even when you are not overly hungry.
+Feeling stressed, tired, or the lack of sleep can cause the body to think it needs sugar, fat or more calories.
+For those trying to achieve a healthy weight, a recent study has also found that feeling tired can make eating seem more appealing, even when you are not overly hungry.

-This causes many of us to overindulge in sugar, making us feel too sick to comfortably sleep at night and preventing weight loss due to excess calories.
+This causes many of us to overindulge in sugar (peanut butter, a snack, etc.), making us feel too sick to comfortably sleep at night and preventing weight loss due to excess calories.

-Not being able to sleep can also cause people to focus on what their body is feeling, especially as they grow frustrated or anxious that they cannot fall asleep.
-As this increases stress levels, your body may start to signal that it is hungry, causing you to get out of bed.
+Not being able to sleep can also cause people to really focus on what their body is feeling, especially as they grow frustrated or anxious that they cannot fall asleep.
+As this increases stress levels, your body may start to signal that it is hungry, causing you to get out of bed at night.

-To help combat these issues, try eating oatmeal before bed!
-Oatmeal has a high soluble fiber and carb content, which means your body can slowly digest it.
+To help combat these issues, try eating oatmeal before bed, or sleep (quick oats are a great option),!
+Oatmeal has a high soluble fiber and carb content, which means your body is able to slowly digest it.

-Slow digestion enables you to feel more full for longer, preventing hunger pangs or cravings for sugary foods.
-The carbs can also lower your blood sugar levels to regulate your energy and encourage sleep.
+Slow digestion enables you to feel more full for longer, preventing hunger pangs or cravings for sugary foods (peanut butter, a snack, etc.).
+The carbs can also lower your blood sugar levels to regulate your energy and reduce sleep disorders.

 Decreases Stress Levels

-Consequently, eating a comforting bowl of oatmeal in a safe and calm environment will not only aid your overall health but will also help to relax and destress you.
+Consequently, eating a comforting bowl of oatmeal or quick oats, in a safe and calm environment will not only aid your overall health but will also help to relax and destress you.

 Excellent Source of Melatonin and Vitamin D

-Oatmeal is also a good source of vitamin D and melatonin, both of which are directly responsible for ensuring better sleep.
-Melatonin is a hormone that helps to regulate your body's internal clock and lets your brain know when it is time to wind down.
+Oatmeal is also a good source of vitamin D and melatonin, both of which are directly responsible for ensuring a night of better sleep.
+Melatonin is a hormone that helps to regulate your body's internal clock and lets your brain know when it is time to wind down (sleep).

-The production of melatonin can be triggered by an array of things, from being in a dark room to eating certain foods.
+The production of melatonin can be triggered by an array of things, from being in a dark room to eating certain foods (tart cherry juice).
 Oats can help to trigger your body's production of melatonin, making you feel more tired and ready for bed.

-Vitamin D is also fundamental for reducing sleep problems and improving sleep quality.
-Oatmeal contains a significant amount of vitamin D, making it one of the best foods for improving how long you are staying asleep!
+Vitamin D is also fundamental for reducing sleep disorders and problems and improving sleep quality.
+Oatmeal contains a significant amount of vitamin D, making it one of the best foods for improving how long you are actually staying asleep!

 Regulates Glucose and Cholesterol

 Oatmeal contains a wealth of complex carbohydrates, making it great for regulating glucose sugar levels.
-The complex carbohydrates in oats contain a good source of fiber, which makes oatmeal have a lower glycemic index.
+The complex carbohydrates in oats contain a good source of fiber (also eating whole grain, wheat bread, and plain yogurt), which makes oatmeal have a lower glycemic index.

-Due to this, oatmeal can also decrease cholesterol in the body, improving heart health and preventing heart disease.
-High cholesterol levels can cause sleeping problems in older adults due to increased stress on the body.
+Due to this, oatmeal can also decrease cholesterol in the body, improving heart health, weight loss, and preventing heart disease.
+High cholesterol levels can cause sleeping problems and sleep disorders in older adults due to increased stress, and chronic illnesses in the body.

 Rich in B Vitamins, Calcium, Magnesium, and Potassium

 Eating oatmeal is as nutritious as it is delicious!
-When you eat oatmeal, you not only improve your digestive health but also increase your body's daily dose of essential vitamins.
+When you eat oatmeal, you not only improve your digestive health, but you also increase your body's daily dose of essential vitamins.

 Oatmeal contains B vitamins and iron, which can regulate energy levels.
-Whole grain oatmeal also contains magnesium, calcium, and potassium which are needed for deep, restful sleep.
+Whole grain oatmeal also contains magnesium, calcium, and potassium which are needed for a night of deep, restful sleep.